hackolade/docs/Studio/DynamoDB.md

 ## Reverse-Engineering

-A DynamoDB can be installed either locally or as a managed database at AWS.&nbsp; The connection is established using a connection string including (IP) address and port (typically 8000), and if managed at AWS, authentication using the IAM awsAccessKeyId/awsSecretAccessKey for the region where the DynamoDB instance is located.
+A DynamoDB can be installed either locally or as a managed database at AWS.&nbsp; The connection is established using a connection string including (IP) address and port (typically 8000), and if managed at AWS, authentication using the IAM awsAccessKeyId/awsSecretAccessKey for the region where the DynamoDB instance is located.&nbsp; You should consult [this page](<AWSinstance.md>) for more information on how to connect to DynamoDB.

 &nbsp;